mjkgarrow/t1a2-portfolio-2/readme.md

 - Most pages passed Google Chrome Lighthouse reports with 93% or more (pages with lots of images scored lower).

-- Created a custom favicon using the same Google Font the header logo uses.
+- Custom favicon, created with the same Google Font the header logo uses.
 Favicons generated with [favicon.io](https://favicon.io/favicon-generator/).

 ---